alexdln/nimpl-cache/packages/cache-redis/README.md

 - **Consistent Invalidation**: Tag-based cache invalidation propagates across all pods
 - **Reduced Redundancy**: Avoids duplicate cache entries across instances

-When a pod receives a cache miss, it checks Redis.
+When a pod receives a cache miss in-memory, it checks Redis.
 If found, the entry is loaded into the pod's local LRU cache and returned.
 Subsequent requests for the same key benefit from the local cache until expiration.

 ## Usage